jzc-2007/tpu_manager/README.md

 <details>
 <summary> <strong>2.
 Setting Working Directory & Running/Monitoring Jobs (<strong>IMPORTANT</strong>) </strong></summary>

-The working directory is where you have your scripts and code.
+The working directory is the place where you have your scripts (`staging.sh` etc.) and code.

 You can set multiple working directories and choose any of them when running code.
 The default working directory is `1`.
-You can set the working directory and run the job by:
+You can set the working directory, see you working directory, and run the job by:

 ```bash
 tpu set-cur num username # Set the working directory <num> to the current directory, default directory is 1